Classics IV: 2006–2008: Death of Yost

 On July 11, 2006, Yost fell down a flight of stairs and suffered serious brain trauma.
 To assist Yost and his wife with their medical bills, a benefit concert was held on March 25, 2007, at Rhino's Live in Cincinnati, Ohio.
 The concert did not significantly benefit Yost or his wife financially as hoped, as expenses far exceeded the money raised, leaving the event in the red.

 After the accident, Tom Garrett was chosen by Yost to replace him as lead singer.
 The plan was for Yost to make a few yearly "special appearances", and gradually have Garrett take over as the leader of the band.
 However, Yost was able to perform with them for only one appearance in 2008.

-Yost died at age of 65 from respiratory failure on December 7, 2008, the 40th anniversary of the entrance of "Stormy" into the Hot 100's top 10.
+Yost died aged 65 from respiratory failure on December 7, 2008, the 40th anniversary of the entrance of "Stormy" into the Hot 100's top 10.

-2008-present: Post-Yost
+2008–present: Post-Yost

-The current line-up of Classics IV consists of Tom Garrett as lead vocalist, Kevin Lloyd on bass, James Yoder on keyboards, Paul Weddle on saxophone, John Kerner on guitar, and Shawn White on drums.
+The current line-up of Classics IV consists of Tom Garrett as lead vocalist, Mark Cowles on bass, James Yoder on keyboards, Paul Weddle on saxophone, John Kerner on guitar, and Shawn White on drums.
 The group regularly tours to this day.